Adopting a child

 The mygov.scot website has information on it that may be helpful for you if you are hoping to adopt from another country, including more information about the intercountry adoption fee.

 An adoptive parent who is working and who adopts using an agency may be entitled to statutory adoption leave and pay.
 Statutory adoption leave and pay are not available in non-agency adoption cases.
+Find out more about parental rights at work.

 An adoptive parent is entitled to child benefit.
+Find out more about child benefit.

 You can get more information about adoption on the following pages: